 Patrick, aged 19, emigrated in 1902 going to his uncle Patrick O’Leary at 2 Pembroke Rd, Bridgeport, Conn..
 [Ellis Island]

 Denis, aged 18, emigrated in 1906 on the Umbria from Queenstown to his brother Patrick at 672 Pembroke St, Bridgeport, Conn., [Ellis Island]

 Jeremiah fought with the British in WWI (did he go to america later?)

-Edmund fought in the Gurkas for the british.
+in the Gurkas for the british enlisted in Detroit in 1918 and saw action in St. Meihel-Argonnes.
 In the 1920 census of the US, there is an Edward Dennehy staying with Denis in Bridgeport.
 Brother?

 John stayed at home (see 1911 census), but travelled in 1920, giving his brother’s Edward’s address as 148 5th Street, Bridgeport [Ellis Island]